sabaimran/wallpaper-captain/README.md

 ## Prerequisites

 ### Photos
-Assemble a photo album on your machine, comprised of photos you'd like to use as the source for your wallpapers.
+Assemble a directory of photos on your machine, comprised of photos you'd like to use as the source for your wallpapers.
+You can add and remove as you'd like, without consequence to the script execution.
+However, you should ensure that your photos are of type `.jpeg`, `.jpg`, `.png`, or some other image type which can be used for wallpaper settings.

+Do you need ideas of which photos to use?
+I have used many photos from my travels, ventures into nature, scenes around places I've lived.
+Try to use photos that elicit positive feelings from you, no matter the time of day, week, month, or year!
+Goats 🐐️, strelitzia 🥀️, the Bukingham Fountain ⛲️, Mount Rainier 🏔️.

 ## Manual Execution

 These steps are pertinent for users who want to trigger the script manually, or run it within the normal terminal environment.

 ### Environment
-Assuming you have Python installed already, you can follow the below procedures.
-Note that these instructions pertain to triggers from the normal terminal environment.
+These instructions pertain to those who want to trigger the script from the normal terminal environment.
 You can refer to [this article](https://devconnected.com/set-environment-variable-bash-how-to/) for more details on environment variables in Ubuntu.
-For scheduling instructions, you can look below.
+For scheduling instructions, you can refer to [the scheduling section](https://github.com/sabaimran/wallpaper-captain#scheduling).

 Before running the script, you must set the relevant environment variable which indicates to the script where the folder of the wallpapers you created in the step prior lives.
 Below are two methods highlighted to accomplishing this, if you're new to environment variables: